46OkuMen/different-realm/notes.md

 	* 5) Navigate to .ZIM files (WATASU1.ZIM, WATASU3.ZIM)
 * png2win output (compression type 10) doesn't want to show up ingame, even if WINP can read it...
 	* Can't seem to get anything with compression type 10 to show up ingame, anyway.
+* The original RLMFR.IMG is dieted, should I try doing that?
+	* The game seems to accept RLMFR.IMG both dieted and undieted...

 ## Numbers
 * Currently all numbers are showing up as Q, R, S, etc.